dmhernandez2525/Learning-Hall/README.md

 ## Technologies & Challenges

 ### Architecture
-The overall application architecture is geared toward rapid development and maintainability of an application that is deployed on both web and mobile.
+The overall application architecture is geared toward rapid development and maintainability.

-To that end, **Save A Stray** is built with the **MERN** stack (**MongoDB, Express, React, and Node**).
+To that end, **Learning Hall** is built with a **RAILS** Back-End

 Additionally, **Redux** is used for front-end devlopment with **React**, bundling of **client-side javascript** is accomplished by **Webpack**, and **Babel** is used to transpile **ES6+ Javascript** for backward browser compatibility.

 Finally, the app will be deployed to **Heroku** .

-### Backend: Rails, Ruby
-The backend will be entirely platform agnostic with the exception of potential performance optimizations per platform.
-The separation of the back and front allows for either to be modified, built, updated, or swapped out entirely with minimal impact to the other.

-### Frontend: React
- React Redux

 ## Group Members & Work Breakdown
 - **Daniel Hernandez** => Backend,Frontend,UI/UX